Learn about actual and potential costs

 What plan do you have in place in the event of a breach of patient information?

-Can you provide detailed, written operational procedures to ensure your own compliance with the ADA and other regulations?
+Can you provide detailed, written operational procedures to ensure your own compliance with the ADA, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and other regulations?

 “Sending out RFPs used to be a nightmare”